Sarah Montes

 Who I am.

-I genuinely love my work, but I also love more than work.
+I genuinely love my work, but I also love more than this work.
 I have a husband of over two decades and three teenagers I absolutely adore.
 I enjoy travelling and get a bit restless if I don’t have a trip booked.
 I also enjoy doing almost any outdoor activity if the weather is nice.
 I joke that I’m solar powered.
 I’m not a fan of the rain so if the weather isn’t nice you’ll find me inside, maybe editing photos and videos, woodworking, listening to an audiobook, or playing games with my family.
 My family and I are pretty settled in the Cowichan Valley (the traditional lands of the Hul’qumi’num People) on Vancouver Island now, but for several years we lived in the Himalayas where my husband taught in the environment program at a college and I offered mental health services to students.

 Enough about me.
 Let’s connect!
 I’d love to hear more about you.